allenai/CommonGen-Eval/README.md

 | zephyr-7b-beta             | 15.76 |   81.33 |  69.56 | 16.89 |
 | Llama-2-7b-chat-hf         | 16.06 |   88.44 |  73.22 | 15.22 |

-- lengh: the number of words on average in the generated sentences
+- length: the number of words on average in the generated sentences
 - cover: the percentage of examples where all given concepts are covered by model outputs
 - pos: the percentage of examples where the part-of-speech (PoS) of each given concept is correct in model outputs
 - win: the percentage of examples where GPT-4-turbo prefers the model outputs over the human-written references